yakavetsiv/ac-bo-hackathon.github.io/resources.md

 {% include youtube.html video="HZGCoVF3YvM" title="" %}

-#### [A Visual Exploration of Gaussian Processes](https://distill.pub/2019/visual-exploration-gaussian-processes/) - A Distill Pub article explaining a commonly used predictive model in Bayesian optimization with visualizations and mathematical rigor.
+#### [A Visual Exploration of Gaussian Processes](https://distill.pub/2019/visual-exploration-gaussian-processes/) - An explanation of a commonly used predictive model in Bayesian optimization with visualizations and mathematical rigor

-#### [Exploring Bayesian Optimization](https://distill.pub/2020/bayesian-optimization/) - A Distill Pub article that provides an overview of active learning, Bayesian optimization with visualizations and mathematical rigor.
+#### [Exploring Bayesian Optimization](https://distill.pub/2020/bayesian-optimization/) - An overview of active learning and Bayesian optimization with visualizations and mathematical rigor

-#### [Bayesian Optimization Book](https://bayesoptbook.com/) - For those REALLY looking to dive deep into the topic, this book is a comprehensive resource on Bayesian optimization.
-The book aims to provide a self-contained and comprehensive introduction to Bayesian optimization, starting "from scratch" and carefully developing all the key ideas along the way.
-The book is free, and even open-source.
+#### [Bayesian Optimization Book](https://bayesoptbook.com/) - For those that REALLY want to understand BO, this is a self-contained, comprehensive deep dive that builds up basic principles from "scratch" and delves into advanced topics.
+The book is free and open-source.

 </li>